Residential Schools Missing Children Community Support Fund: Program Guidelines

 • general operating costs

-• material and supplies (office)
+• office materials and supplies

-• salaries, fees and benefits
+• administrative salaries, fees, and benefits

 • other (specify)